Overview

 Common myocarditis symptoms include:

-Sometimes, myocarditis symptoms are like a heart attack.
+Sometimes, myocarditis symptoms are like symptoms of a heart attack.
 If you are having unexplained chest pain and shortness of breath, seek emergency medical help.

 Myocarditis in children